Highlights – Selected Searches in the Archive

 Friends of the River scenes and materials – FOR came into being in the 1974 Proposition 17 campaign and continued on during the 70s and 80s, and to this day; those early days are shown here – includes images and documents.

-Headwaters – All the issues of FOR’s Headwaters newsletter during the 1970s, early 1980s, in PDF format; from 1979-1980, the Stanislaus Campaign News was also published monthly.
+Headwaters – All the issues of FOR’s Headwaters newsletter during the 1970s, early 1980s, in PDF format; from late 1978 to 1980, the Stanislaus Campaign News was also published monthly, with extensive description of details about the Stanislaus campaigns and the people working on them.

 The pro-dam people and New Melones – The arguments and the people who pushed for the dam and the destruction of the Stanislaus River